sourcegraph/handbook/content/ce/customer-support-onboarding.md

 ## By the end of your second week, the following will be true...
 * You have helped at least 1 customer
 * You are participating in our team rituals
-* You can wrap your head around who are customers are
+* You can wrap your head around who are our customers
 * You feel confident that you know what Sourcegraph can do functionality wise, at a high level and in detail
 * You feel confident you know the ways that Sourcegraph can be configured and why
 * You feel confident you know the ways that Sourcegraph can be deployed and why